-SLB-Sick Leave Bank is a pool of local sick leave days contributed by employees to be used by members of the bank who suffer a qualifying catastrophic/chronic health condition that extends beyond their own accumulated sick and personal leave days.
+SLB-Sick Leave Bank is a pool of local days contributed by employees to be used by members of the bank who experience a health condition, are on an approved medical leave, and have exhausted their own accumulated vacation, local, and state days.

-State days-five days given each year with no limit on accumulation that are transferable among districts and may be used at the employee's discretion following the District's procedures.
+State days-days given each year by the state with no limit on accumulation that are transferable among districts and may be used at the employee's discretion following the District's procedures.